 Stay on top of changing business and economic conditions worldwide.
 The Conference Board is committed to providing information and educational services in the fields of economic analysis, labor market analysis, and demographic studies research.

 Emerging Markets Quaterly Series

-Bart van Ark
+Bart van Ark, Ph.D.

-Bart van Ark is executive vice president and chief economist of The Conference Board.
-He leads a team of almost two dozen economists who produce a range of widely watched economic indicators and growth forecasts and in-depth global econo...Full Bio
+Bart van Ark is executive vice president, chief economist & chief strategy officer of The Conference Board.
+He leads a team of almost two dozen economists in New York, Brussels and Beijing who produce a range of widely watched economic indicators and growth forecasts and in-depth global econo...Full Bio

-Andrew Polk is the resident economist at The Conference Board China Center for Economics and Business in Beijing.
+Andrew Polk is a senior economist at The Conference Board China Center for Economics and Business in Beijing.
 Previously, Polk worked at the Institute of International Finance, where he conducted macroeconomic analysis on emerging markets in the Asia/Pacific region.
 His research focus has include...Full Bio

 Dr. Andre Hofman is editor of CEPAL Review the academic journal of the Economic Commission for Latin America and the Caribbean of the United Nations (CEPAL in spanisch acronyms).
 He also directs a research project on economic growth, productivity at the sectoral level in Argentina, Brazil, Chile ...Full Bio